 Create a longer passcode

 You may have heard of a hacking tool called GrayKey that can crack iPhone and iPad passwords.
 It's understood that the tool is currently being used by law-enforcement agencies, and can crack a four-digit passcode in a couple of hours.
 A six-digit code can be cracked in a few days.

-The device, which plugs into an iOS device, disables the usual delays and locks (one minute after six incorrect guesses, five minutes after seven and so on) that would normally stop anyone from accessing a phone after a number of incorrect passcode entries.
+The device, which plugs into an iOS device, disables the usual delays and locks (one minute after six incorrect guesses, five minutes after seven and so on) that would normally stop anyone from brute-forcing their way past a passcode.

 While you probably don't have any reason to not want the police or government agencies to hack into your phone, the real concern here is that if it's possible for the GrayKey device to hack into your phone this way, it's highly likely that there will be similar devices and hacks available to criminals.